interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/cookbook.rst

 languages.
 The task will be a simple one, print *Hello World* every 5 seconds.
 The very first time it will happen will be 10 seconds in the future.

 The examples start up the thread when the Activity is activated.
-It is then shut down when the activity is deactivated and also when the activity is shut down.
-Notice the use of the *onActivityCleanup()* method, which will be called no matter what happens during shutdown.
+It will automatically be shutdown when the activity is shut down.

-Notice that the cleanup method calls *cancel(false)*.
-This means to let the method finish whatever it is doing before canceling any further iterations.

 Python
 ------